l0k0ms/workshops/log-workshop/steps/step6.md

 **The source tag is key to enable the integration pipeline**

 Datadog has a wide range of log integrations.
 In order to enable the Log integration pipelines in Datadog, pass the source name as a value for the source attribute with a docker label.
+See the [full list of supported log source](https://docs.datadoghq.com/logs/guide/integration-pipeline-reference/).

 **The service tag is key for binding metrics traces and logs.**

 The application is already instrumented for APM.
-Let's add the service tags to the iot-frontend, noder, pumps, redis, sensor, db and adminer containers in order to be able to bind their traces and their logs together.
+Let's add the service tags to the `iot-frontend`, `noder`, `pumps`, `redis`, `sensor`, `db` and `adminer` containers in order to be able to bind their traces and their logs together.

 Update your `docker-compose.yml` file at the root directory of the workshop with the following labels: